- Travel to Cairns

 - Wet Tropics and Sustainability educational session Meet with the Wet Tropics Management Authority (WTMA) research team and learn about the Wet Tropics Rainforest, its diversity and value.
 The WTMA fulfils Australia’s international obligation to protect, conserve, present, rehabilitate and pass on the World Heritage Area to future generations.

-Mangrove Boardwalk guided visitReef Cruise with Marine BiologistTerrestrial Invertebrate Survey Techniques workshopCrocodile Park Rainforest Restoration ProjectDaintree Rainforest Observatory visitWet Tropics and Sustainability educational sessionRainforest SpotlightingDaintree Discovery Centre guided visitDaintree Organic Orchard visitCairns Aquarium guided visit
+Mangrove Boardwalk visitReef Cruise with Marine BiologistTerrestrial Invertebrate Survey Techniques workshopCrocodile Park Rainforest Restoration ProjectDaintree Rainforest Observatory visitWet Tropics and Sustainability educational sessionRainforest SpotlightingDaintree Discovery Centre guided visitDaintree Organic Orchard visitCairns Aquarium guided visit

 - Moore Reef Marine Biology Cruise Linked to the Australian Curriculum, this in-depth educational program delves into reef ecology, climate change, marine life identification and predators such as the crown of thorns starfish.
 During a 45-minute guided snorkel safari, complete a ‘Rapid Monitoring Survey’ to record health observations on aspects of the reef.
 Identify marine creatures, analyse coral health, and look for signs of environmental impacts.
 Data collected is then input directly to the ‘Eye on the Reef’ program run by the Great Barrier Reef Marine Park Authority.